-- 1. Students are granted entrance to the BBM or MSB Master Thesis research project, provided the four mandatory courses are completed successfully (24 EC), both projects are completed successfully (12 EC) and enough elective courses are completed to accrue the EC listed in 4.2.2. - Students are granted entrance to the MIE Master Thesis research project, provided the four mandatory courses are completed successfully (24 EC), both project is completed successfully (12 EC), all 18 EC of specialisation courses is attained and enough elective courses are completed to accrue the EC listed in 4.2.3. - 3.
+- Students are granted entrance to the BBM or MSB Master Thesis research project, provided the four mandatory courses are completed successfully (24 EC), both projects are completed successfully (12 EC) and enough elective courses are completed to accrue the EC listed in 4.2.3. - Students are granted entrance to the MIE Master Thesis research project, provided the four mandatory courses are completed successfully (24 EC), both projects are completed successfully (12 EC), all 18 EC of specialisation courses is attained, and enough elective courses are completed to accrue the EC listed in 4.2.3. - 3.
 The Master Thesis Research project comprises 4 weeks of Master Thesis proposal writing and research planning, and 28 weeks of Master Thesis research.
-If at the start of the Master Thesis Research project less than 72 EC have been accrued, a student is only allowed to complete the proposal writing part.
+With a minimum of 60 EC a student is allowed to start Master Thesis proposal writing.
+Of these 60 EC, 54 EC must correspond to the registered year one course.
 Master thesis research can only be started upon completing 72 EC. - 4.
-Attendance in courses during the Master thesis period requires explicit permission by the BoE.
-The thesis deadlines and therewith graduation will be adjusted in accordance to the master thesis research delay.
+Attendance in courses during the Master thesis period requires explicit permission from the Board of Examiners.
+The thesis deadlines and therefore graduation will be adjusted in accordance with the master thesis research delay.